Henry Chichele: Educational foundations

+All Souls College, Oxford was considerably later.
+The patent for it, dated 20 May 1438, is for a warden and 20 scholars.
+A papal bull for the college was obtained on 21 June 1439, and further patents for endowments from May 1441 to January 1443.
+Early in 1443, not long before his death, Chichele opened the college.

 Death

 Chichele died on 12 April 1443.
 He is buried in Canterbury Cathedral, in a "cadaver tomb" between the upper choir and the choir ambulatory, adjacent to the north-east transept.
-The neighbouring gateway, from the transept into the choir, is known as the 'Chichele Gate'.
-His elaborate and colourful tomb, built many years before his death, depicts his naked corpse on the lower level, whilst on the upper level he is depicted resplendent in archiepiscopal vesture, his palms together in prayer.
+The neighbouring gateway, from the transept into the choir, is known as the "Chichele Gate".
+His elaborate and colourful tomb, built years before his death, depicts his naked corpse on the lower level, while on the upper level he is depicted resplendent in archiepiscopal vesture, his palms together in prayer.
 "I was pauper-born," reads the inscription on his tomb, "then to primate raised.
 Now I am cut down and served up for worms.
 Behold my grave."